grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs.md

 ### Grafana

-**Note** Since 9.0.4 service graphs have been enabled by default in Grafana.
+**Note** Starting from version 9.0.4, service graphs are enabled by default in Grafana.
 Prior to Grafana 9.0.4, service graphs were hidden under the [feature toggle](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#feature_toggles) `tempoServiceGraph`.

 Configure a Tempo data source's 'Service Graphs' by linking to the Prometheus backend where metrics are being sent: